10 Comparative Religion

 In Chapter 3, we learned that Sir Edward Burnett Tylor used the term “animism” to describe what he viewed as a fundamental attribute of all religious belief systems.
 Tylor adapted the term from the latin word anima, meaning spirit.
 Broadly speaking, his animism concept refers to a belief in “souls and other spiritual beings” (Tylor 1889).
 However, we may actually be able to add a little more detail to that rather broad definition.

-And just as importantly, for animists, it’s not necessarily just humans who contain souls or spirits.
-Animals, plants and components within our environment like rocks, trees, lakes, pieces of art, cars, and places might also have souls, in which case they are treated not as things, but as persons.
-Another way to say this is that animists see personhood – the condition of being a person – as something that certain non-human living organisms and entities can also possess.
+And just as importantly, for animists, it’s not necessarily just humans who possess souls or spirits.
+Animals, plants and other parts of our environment like rocks, trees, lakes, pieces of art, cars, and places might also contain souls or spirits, in which case they are treated not as inanimate things, but as persons.
+Another way to say this is that animists see personhood – the condition of being a person – as something that certain non-human organisms and objects can also have.

-To be an animist, then, is to live in a world where not only humans, but other elements like animals, trees, rivers, and mountains are also conscious of their surroundings; anything that possesses a soul or spirit can also possess a consciousness, opinions, desires, and even the ability to act according to its own will.
+To be an animist, then, is to live in a world where not only humans, but other things like animals, trees, rivers, and mountains are also conscious of their surroundings.
+In this worldview, anything with a soul or spirit can also possess a consciousness, opinions, desires, and even the ability to act according to its own will.

 “Yup’ik residents of the Bering Sea coast consider that the ocean has eyes, sees everything, and does not like it when persons fail to follow the traditional abstinence practice of avoiding the waterfront after a birth, death, illness, miscarriage, or first menstruation (Fienup-Riordan & Carmack 2011, 269).
 Since the ocean brings disasters on people when it is upset, Yup’ik consider that it is best to wait until early spring before visiting it after one of these events.
 Spring is the season when grebes arrive and defecate in the water; it is also when ringed seals come and their blood soaks the ocean as predators attack.
 According to Yup’ik hunters, these events make ‘the makuat [ocean’s eyes] close and become blind’ so that the hunters can safely approach the waterfront again (Fienup-Riordan & Carmack 2011, 270).”